handsontable/handsontable/docs/next/guides/rows/row-height.md

 ## Setting the row height using a function

-In this example, all rows are set as a function, taking a row `index` (1, 2 ...) and multiplying it by `20px` in each consecutive row.
+The row height can be set using a function.
+In this example, the size of all rows is set using a function that takes a row `index` (1, 2 ...) and multiplies it by `20px` for each consecutive row.

 ::: example #example3
 ```js